mlibrary/text-assembler-django/README.md

 * If the API returns an error, distinguish that in the error message so users know it was from LN and not Text Assembler
 * handle failed searches in My Searches page
+* switch sleep for wait_to_download to less time (in case sigterm is triggered we don't want to wait a day for it to process)
 * Lint (pylint3 --max-line-length=160 --load-plugins=pylint_django --extension-pkg-whitelist=lxml)
 * Unit Tests
 * Accessibility scan
+expand download formats
+make it more clear you can select multiple filters switch preview to showing full text instead of extract

 Nice to Have
 -------------